xat/omxctrl/README.md

 omx.play('whatever.mp4'); // Start Playback
 omx.stop(); // kill the omxplayer instance
-omx.isPlaying(); // Returns true if a video is playing

 // While a Video is playing the following self-explaining
 // methods can be used